cathyxl/MAgIC/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ x ] Upload relevant code
+- [x] Upload relevant code
 - [ ] Add link to Leaderboard website
 - [ ] Introduce more scenarios and LLM results

 <p align="right">(<a href="#readme-top">back to top</a>)</p>